Fans praise Kate Middleton’s curtsy at concert amid Harry and Meghan Netflix release

 ‘Kate does a curtsy so effortlessly, a beautiful lady,’ one fan wrote on TikTok.

-Fans have praised Kate Middleton for her curtsy to King Charles II and Queen Camilla at the annual royal Christmas concert.
+Fans have praised Kate Middleton for her curtsy to King Charles III and Queen Camilla at the annual royal Christmas concert.

 The moment comes amid the release and subsequent response to the Duke and Duchess of Sussex’s Netflix series, Harry & Meghan.